codacy/codacy-rubocop/docs/description/Sorbet_CallbackConditionalsBinding.md

-This cop ensures that callback conditionals are bound to the right type so that they are type checked properly.
+Ensures that callback conditionals are bound to the right type so that they are type checked properly.

 Auto-correction is unsafe because other libraries define similar style callbacks as Rails, but don't always need